CASE STUDY: BINOVA DRIVE UNIT

 Typical options for cadence and torque output are serial data, CAN, or I2C/SPI style interfaces, but in a custom solution most things are possible.
 The important thing is to create the best solution for the specific project.

 In the custom electronics, the very sensitive analog signal picked up from the torque applied to the shaft by a strain gauge is converted and transmitted in digital form from the ROTOR PCB to the STATOR PCB over the air gap (up to 1.6 mm).
-The STATOR PCB converts the torque signal back on the analog output while also providing wireless power to drive the ROTOR.
+The STATOR PCB converts the torque signal back to the analog output while also providing wireless power to drive the ROTOR.

 CONCLUSION: SUCCESSFUL INTEGRATION